Business Term Loans

 What Qualifies as a Veteran-Owned Business for Lending?

-The two primary federal designations are VOSB (Veteran-Owned Small Business) and SDVOSB (Service-Disabled Veteran-Owned Small Business).
-VOSB covers all qualifying veterans, while SDVOSB is reserved for veterans with a service-connected disability rating from the VA.
+The two primary federal designations are VOSB and SDVOSB.
+VOSB covers all qualifying veterans, while SDVOSB is reserved for service-disabled veterans.

 VA Verification and SBA Veteran Status

-The VA's Vets First Verification Program is the official pathway for obtaining VOSB and SDVOSB certification recognized by federal agencies for contracting purposes.
-Verification through the VA requires proof of veteran status, ownership documentation showing 51%+ control, and for SDVOSB applicants, a VA disability rating letter.
+The VA's Vets First Verification Program is the official pathway.
+It grants VOSB and SDVOSB certification recognized by federal agencies for contracting.

 Who Qualifies as the "Veteran" Owner